steven10015/SQL1/README.md

 <!-- hide -->
-# Connecting to a SQL Database Project Tutorial
+# SQL Project: Global Life Institute Data Detectives
 <!-- endhide -->

-- Create a SQL database locally using the `psql` command.
+- Use a preloaded database with pre-existing data.
-- Understand and get used to the most basic professional Python project structure with PIP and `.env` file.
+- Execute SQL statements to explore and analyze data in a biodiversity and climate change scenario.
+- Practice inserting, updating, and deleting relevant data as part of a data quality maintenance simulation.
-- Use SQL Alchemy, the most popular library in the industry for connecting to SQL databases.
+- Use SQL Alchemy, the industry's most popular library for connecting to SQL databases.
-- Use Pandas to display SQL Tables as dataframes.
+- Use Pandas to display the results of your queries as DataFrames.

-Inside this repository, you will find a file called `./INSTRUCTIONS.md` with the steps needed to complete it.
+Within this repository, you will find a file named `./INSTRUCTIONS.es.md` with the necessary steps to complete it.

 <onlyfor saas="false" withBanner="false">